UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 ## Compromises / limitations of schema.org

 One crucial *metadata entity* is a research project.
 Schema.org has no class for a project, although it does have a [schema:Funder] property.
-DataCrate uses an entity with at least two types, [schema:Organisation] AND [vivo:Project],  to represent a research project, which MAY have a [schema:funder] property or properties.
+DataCrate uses an entity with at least two types, [schema:organization] AND [vivo:Project],  to represent a research project, which MAY have a [schema:funder] property or properties.